HSBNE-Archive/Policy/Rules/Rules.md

     4. A payment by the association of $100 or more must be made by credit-card or electronic funds transfer  (as both are fully traceable).
-    5. If a payment of $100 or more is made by credit-card, the receipt must be signed by any 1 of the following—
+    5. If a payment of $100 or more is made by credit-card, the receipt must be signed by any 1 of the following -

         1.  the president;
         2.  the secretary;